pesto-students/challenges-batch07-sebuelias/git-exercises/git-exercise/solution.md

 -a for annotated tag message needs to be added with -m option, or text editor will open asking for it.

 openssl on windows need to be installed

+git revert creates a new commit at the end, which undoes what the reverted commit did.